reincas/Lanthanide/README.md

 where `"base"` fixes the energy of the ground state and the special parameters `"H5fix"` and `"H6fix"` are abbreviations for the common choices $M^2 = 0.56 M^0$, $M^4 = 0.38 M^0$ and $P^4 = 0.75 P^2$, $P^6 = 0.50 P^2$.

-You may choose operation in either the SLJM or the SLJ space (default).
+You may choose operation in either the SLJM or the SLJ space.
 The latter is of special importance for Lanthanides in glasses where the Stark splitting cannot be resolved and thus the magnetic quantum number M of the total angular momentum does not matter.
 Operation in the SLJ space is much faster.
 Select your choice by